Patterson-Sullivan theory for Anosov subgroups

-In the more abstract setting of Gromov hyperbolic spaces, much of Sullivan's work in \cite{MR556586} was generalized by Coornaert (\cite{MR1214072}) to the class of quasiconvex-cocompact groups.
-See also work of Paulin (\cite{MR1480536}) on actions of subgroups of Gromov hyperbolic groups.
-More recent developments by Das-Simmons-Urba\'{n}ski in \cite{MR3558533} achieved generalizations of the Patterson-Sullivan theory (e.g., a generalization of Bishop-Jones' theorem) in the case of ``infinite-dimensional'' Gromov hyperbolic spaces.
+In the more abstract setting of Gromov hyperbolic spaces, much of Sullivan's work in \cite{MR556586} was generalized by Coornaert \cite{MR1214072} to the class of quasi\-convex-cocompact groups.
+See also work of Paulin \cite{MR1480536} on actions of subgroups of Gromov hyperbolic groups.
+Recent developments by Das--Simmons--Urba\'{n}ski \cite{MR3558533} achieved greater generalizations of the Patterson--Sullivan theory (e.g., a generalization of Bishop-Jones' theorem) in the case of ``infinite-dimensional'' Gromov hyperbolic spaces.

-The goal of this paper is to study the Patterson-Sullivan theory for {\em Anosov subgroups}.
-Anosov subgroups, first introduced by Labourie (\cite{MR2221137} to study $\PSL{n}$-Hitchin representations \cite{hitchin} of closed surface groups.
-This was further developed by Guichard-Wienhard (\cite{MR2981818}) and Kapovich-Leeb-Porti (\cite{Kapovich:2014aa,MR3736790,kapovich2014morse}), extend the class of convex-cocompact subgroups of rank-one semisimple Lie groups to higher rank.
+The goal of this paper is to study the Patterson--Sullivan theory for {\em Anosov subgroups}.
+The notion of Anosov subgroups was first introduced by Labourie \cite{MR2221137} to study $\PSL{n}$-Hitchin representations \cite{hitchin} of closed surface groups.
+This was further developed by Guichard-Wienhard \cite{MR2981818} and Kapovich-Leeb-Porti \cite{Kapovich:2014aa,MR3736790,kapovich2014morse}.
+Notably, Anosov subgroups extend the class of convex-cocompact subgroups of rank-one semisimple Lie groups to higher rank.

 In this paper, we primarily work with some of the Kapovich-Leeb-Porti's characterizations of Anosov subgroups.
 We briefly review these characterizations, the ones which we will need for this paper (namely, {\em $\tmod$-URU}, {\em $\tmod$-Morse}, and {\em $\tmod$-RCA}), in Subsection \ref{sec:discretegroups}.
 Since we do not use the original notion of Anosov representations as introduced by Labourie \cite{MR2221137}, and this notion have become classical at the time of the writing the paper, we do not include Labourie's definition.
 Readers who are interested to understand the connection between Labourie's definition and Kapovich-Leeb-Porti's characterizations are encouraged to read \cite[Subsec.
 5.11]{MR3736790}.
 For instance, it is shown in \cite[Subsec.
 5.8]{MR3736790} that Anosov and Morse properties are equivalent.
 In the same paper \cite{MR3736790}, the authors show that Morse (or any other equivalent notion, including RCA) implies the URU property.
 Finally, in \cite{kapovich2014morse}, it is shown that URU implies Morse.